-Professors: Morgan (Chair), J. E. Robinson, Thornell Associate Professor: Davis Assistant Professors: Boschert, Hospodor, Lynde (662) 846-4170
+Professors: Morgan (Chair), J. E. Robinson Associate Professor: Davis Assistant Professors: Boschert, Hospodor, Lynde (662) 846-4170

-The purposes of the Department of History are to encourage faculty and students to analyze critically and to interpret the past and effectively to communicate their findings; to instill in the general student an appreciation of the discipline of histoThe Department of History offers a major leading to the Bachelor of Arts degree, designed to provide a well-rounded liberal arts education.
+The purposes of the Department of History are to encourage faculty and students to analyze critically and to interpret the past and effectively to communicate their findings; to instill in the general student an appreciation of the discipline of history; to provide an opportunity for specialized study in the several fields of history; to assist in the preparation of elementary and secondary school teachers; and to provide a foundation for graduate study in the field.

+The Department of History offers a major leading to the Bachelor of Arts degree, designed to provide a well-rounded liberal arts education.